smartanthill/smartanthill2_0/docs/design-documents/protocols/zepto-vm.rst

 EXPRUNOP_EX, EXPRBINOP_EX, and JMPIFEXPR_EX instructions, when applied within PARALLEL pseudo-thread, allow to access original (pre-PARALLEL) expression stack.
 That is:

 * for positive EXPR-OFFSET values, first EXPR-OFFSET values identify expression stack items within the pseudo-thread, but when pseudo-thread values are exhausted, increasing EXPR-OFFSET starts to go into pre-PARALLEL expression stack.
-* negative EXPR-OFFSET values address pre-PARALLEL expression stack; if negative EXPR-OFFSET is exhausted, it is
+* negative EXPR-OFFSET values address pre-PARALLEL expression stack (as usual, starting from the bottom of the stack); if pre-PARALLEL expression stack is exhausted, negative EXPR-OFFSET values start to address pseudo-thread's own expression stack
 * for all EXPR-OFFSET values, if POP-FLAG is specified and it would affect pre-PARALLEL expression stack, it causes an ZEPTOVM_EXPRSTACKFROZENVIOLATION exception.

 TODO: (Medium Level) ZEPTOVM_NETINTERRUPT